-- We recognise that change can be difficult for any child, especially for children with SEND. - For children assigned a 1:1 TA, strong relationships are developed which support children in managing change.
-Whenever possible, we aim for children to remain with the same 1:1 TA when transitioning between the Key Stages: from Reception to Year 1 and Year 2 to Year 3. - Children with significant SEND have their own All About Me book, which acts as a communication passport.
+- We recognise that change can be difficult for any child, especially for children with SEND. - For children assigned additional TA support, strong relationships are developed which support children in managing change.
+Whenever possible, we aim for children to remain with a member of that team when transitioning between the Key Stages: from Reception to Year 1 and Year 2 to Year 3. - Children with significant SEND have their own All About Me book, which acts as a communication passport.
 Shared with new staff, this contains information about the children's needs and enables staff to be fully informed regarding necessary support and arrangements for the child's needs.
-These children have additional visits to the new classroom to familiarise themselves, taking pictures and videos to support familiarity and reduce anxiety. - Whole-Class Thrive screenings take place in July, involving the child's current teacher, their next teacher and a licenced Thrive Practitioner.
+These children have additional visits to the new classroom to familiarise themselves, taking pictures and videos to support familiarity and reduce anxiety. - Teacher hand-over meetings take place during the summer term to ensure the child's next teacher has a clear understanding of each individual child and their needs.
 These enable specific and targeted support to be put in place prior to children beginning the new academic year.